edge-cloud/www.edge-cloud.net/_posts/2016-02-05-rum-light-with-cloudflare.md

 ---
 id: 2140
-title: 'RUM &#8220;Light&#8221; with CloudFlare and Google Analytics'
+title: 'RUM "Light" with CloudFlare and Google Analytics'
 date: 2016-02-05T08:00:31+00:00
 author: Christian Elsen
 excerpt: Would you like to know the ratio of visitors accessing your website over IPv4 vs. IPv6?
 Or curious about how many visitors you serve over HTTP/2 vs. SPDY or HTTP 1.1?
 Using Google Analytics, CloudFlare and some JavaScript magic we can easily get answers to these questions.
 For this we will use the principle of Real User Monitoring (RUM).